Chymyst/chymyst-core/docs/chymyst01.md

 # The chemical machine paradigm

 `JoinRun`/`Chymyst` adopts an unusual approach to declarative concurrent programming.
-This approach is purely functional but does not use threads, futures, or monads.
+This approach is purely functional but does not use threads, actors, futures, or monads.
 It is easiest to understand this approach by using the **chemical machine** metaphor.

 ## Simulation of chemical reactions